curl/curl/docs/libcurl/opts/CURLOPT_PROXY_SSL_CIPHER_LIST.md

-OpenSSL support added in 7.52.0. wolfSSL, Schannel, Secure Transport, and BearSSL support added in 7.87.0 mbedTLS support added in 8.8.0. rustls support added in 8.10.0.
+OpenSSL support added in 7.52.0. wolfSSL, Schannel, Secure Transport, and BearSSL support added in 7.87.0 mbedTLS support added in 8.8.0.
+Rustls support added in 8.10.0.

 Since curl 8.10.0 returns CURLE_NOT_BUILT_IN when not supported.